Grenache Blanc Grape Variety: A Mediterranean Odyssey

 Winemaking

 Producers in the South of France use Grenache Blanc in different ways.
-Occasionally, it crops up as a mono-varietal style: these distinctive white wines, with their aromas of Seville oranges, apple, and stone fruit, are well-worth seeking out.
+Occasionally, it crops up as a mono-varietal style: these distinctive white wines, with their aromas of Seville oranges, apples, and stone fruit, are well worth seeking out.
 But in the majority of cases, the grape is used as part of a blend, adding spice and vigor to the cuvées of the Languedoc-Roussillon and the southern Rhône; white Grenache has a real affinity with Marsanne/Roussanne blends, cutting across the ‘fat’ of these varieties to deliver a harmonious finish.
 It is also used to make dessert wine styles via fortification.

 Therefore, winemaking can vary significantly from region to region and label to label.
 However, a common theme is running through these divergent approaches: the need to protect Grenache Blanc at all stages of the vinification – the grape is notoriously prone to oxidation!
 For that reason, sulfur dioxide is typically added to the berries before fermentation, usually when pressing.